 From the beginning of the COVID-19 pandemic, researchers at the IHV have been in the forefront in understanding the SARS-CoV-2 virus and conducting clinical trials to treat and prevent COVID-19.
 Our Clinical Research Unit (CRU) is highly equipped with negative pressure rooms for our researchers to see patients infected with COVID-19 safely.

 Current research efforts include clinical trials on virus neutralizing antibodies, new antiviral pills, COVID-19 vaccines, and studies on understanding immune responses following COVID-19 vaccination among healthy and immune compromised populations.

-Research faculty working in COVID-19 research include Joel V. Chua MD, Shivakumar Narayanan, MBBS, MD, Jennifer Husson MD, MPH, Mohammad Sajadi, MD, Rohit Talwani MD, and Eleanor Wilson, MD, MHS.
+Research faculty working in COVID-19 research include Joel V. Chua MD, Shivakumar Narayanan, MBBS, MD, Mohammad Sajadi, MD, and Rohit Talwani MD.

 This program participates in innovative research with the end goal of increasing scientific knowledge and improving patient care in immune compromised patients susceptible to infectious diseases.
 Our areas of scientific interest range from translational research, to conducting clinical trials, to disease outcomes research.

 Current research efforts include laboratory work focused on understanding how the immune system functions in people with compromised immune systems, understanding how clinical trials for preventing and treating opportunistic infections, organ transplants using organs infected with HIV, infection epidemiology among cancer and transplant patients and stewardship.

 The Institute of Human Virology has a humanized mice program—mice engineered with human immune systems—to study how the immune system responds to viral infections and to use as a preclinical platform to develop antiviral medications and vaccines.